Amy Ridenour: Support for Abramoff clients

 In a series of editorials between 1999 and 2001, Ridenour attacked efforts to expand federal immigration laws to the Commonwealth of the Marianas Islands, defended the islands' meager wages, and attacked Clinton Administration attempts to tighten labor laws.
 Ridenour also lent her support to the Western Pacific Economic Council, a trade group composed of Marianas garment manufacturers.
 Her group’s name appeared in a Saipan newspaper backing the Council in 1999.

 Both the Marianas and the Economic Council were clients of Jack Abramoff at the time.
 The Marianas paid Abramoff’s firm Preston Gates $1.9 million in 1999 and 2000 and his second firm, Greenberg Traurig, $1.1 million in 2001.
 The Western Pacific Economic Council paid Preston Gates $2.3 million in 1999 and 2000.

 In August 2001, Ridenour wrote an editorial in the Washington Times, "The U.S. Must Tread Carefully to Avoid Creating More Fundamentalist Islamic Governments," warning of the dangerous possibility that Malaysia could become a third Iran or Afghanistan, with what she called "ferocious and fanatical hatred aimed against the West generally and the United States in particular" and in the case of Afghanistan sheltering "the world's most notorious - and dangerous - international terrorist, Osama bin Laden."
-She warned about Islamic fundamentalist support for Anwar Ibrahim, the main political rival of Abramoff’s then-client, Malaysian Prime Minister Mahathir bin Mohamed.
+She warned about Islamic fundamentalist support for Anwar Ibrahim, the main political rival of Abramoff’s then-client, Malaysian Prime Minister Mahathir Mohamad.
 Of Malaysia, she wrote, "in recent years Malaysia has made extraordinary strides in its development as a prosperous, stable and democratic state" but "its levels of economic freedom, regulations on trade and limits on private property rights led the Heritage Foundation to conclude in 2001 that its economy is 'mostly unfree.'"
 Abramoff was paid $1.2 million to arrange a meeting between the Prime Minister and President Bush.